 A deep-cycle battery's reserve capacity (RC) rating indicates how long it can carry a specific load before falling into the dead zone.
 The higher the RC number, the longer the battery will power your accessories.
 Remember this when choosing a battery.
 Typically, a deep-cycle battery will have two or three times the RC of a cranking battery.
 A deep-cycle battery also can withstand several hundred discharge/recharge cycles, while a cranking battery is not designed to be totally discharged.

-The key thing to remember when purchasing cranking and deep-cycle battery types is not to substitute one for the other.
+No Substitutions: The key thing to remember when purchasing cranking and deep-cycle battery types is not to substitute one for the other.
 If you use a cranking battery to power your trolling motor, for instance, the battery will soon overheat and fail, leaving you without power and requiring you to buy a new battery.
 A deep-cycle battery substituted for a cranking battery, on the other hand, may not provide the power needed to start your outboard.
 You could get stranded with an engine that won't run.
 The inherent design strengths of each battery type also are their weaknesses in opposite applications.

 It's usually best to install separate cranking and deep-cycle batteries.
 If your boat is small, however, and there's only room for one battery due to space or weight restrictions, consider buying a dual-purpose marine battery that handles starting and cycling.
 Bear in mind, however, most dual-purpose batteries won't start an engine quite as well as a true cranking battery and won't endure as many deep discharge/recharge cycles as a dedicated deep-cycle model.

-Wet Cell, Gel or AGM?
+4. Wet Cell, Gel or AGM Boat Battery?

 Batteries can be further categorized as wet cell, gel or AGM (absorbed glass mat), depending on the configuration of the electrolyte, or conducting medium, inside the battery.
 Each type has pros and cons you should know before making a purchase.

-The traditional lead-acid batteries we all are familiar with are wet-cell or "flooded-cell" batteries.
+About Wet-Cell Boat Batteries: The traditional lead-acid batteries we all are familiar with are wet-cell or "flooded-cell" batteries.
 Each wet-cell battery contains a liquid mixture of sulfuric acid and distilled water (usually referred to as "battery acid").
 This is the most popular battery type, primarily because the price is generally less than other types, but also because these batteries have a number of inherent advantages.
 For example, a properly charged and maintained, premium wet-cell battery is capable of as many as 1,000 discharge/recharge cycles.
 This can translate to many years of dependable service at an initial cost substantially less than comparable capacity gel or AGM batteries.
 Wet-cell batteries also are less likely to be damaged by overcharging and tend to weigh less than comparable gel or AGM batteries.

 One disadvantage of wet-cell batteries is the fact that most have vented, interior accessible designs.
 This requires they be regularly inspected and the cells topped off with distilled water.
 Venting also releases hydrogen gas, which means the battery compartment must be well ventilated.
 Other drawbacks include possible spilling of corrosive battery acid, a higher rate of self-discharge (6% to 7% per month) and the fact that wet-cell batteries are more fragile in high-vibration environments such as boats.

-AGM batteries feature a dense filling of absorbent glass matting packed tightly between the battery's plates.
+About AGM Boat Batteries: AGM batteries feature a dense filling of absorbent glass matting packed tightly between the battery's plates.
 The matting is saturated with acid electrolyte.
 This allows oxygen to recombine with hydrogen gas to replenish the battery's water content and alleviate the need for refilling.
 No maintenance is required, except periodic external cleaning.
 And because these batteries are sealed, acid inside cannot spill and flammable gases aren't released.
 AGM batteries also can be installed at any angle.
 They are shock and vibration resistant, submersible without damage unlike wet-cell batteries, and have a low self-discharge rate (around 3% per month at 77 degrees F).
 Primarily drawbacks are higher initial cost, greater weight than comparable wet-cell batteries and the fact water cannot be replaced if the battery is accidentally overcharged.

-Gel batteries are filled with liquid electrolyte that is gelled with silicates before the battery is sealed.
+About Gel Boat Batteries: Gel batteries are filled with liquid electrolyte that is gelled with silicates before the battery is sealed.
 Like AGM batteries, they use recombinant technology that eliminates the need for adding water.
 They are maintenance free, sealed, low-temperature tolerant, shock/vibration resistant and have long cycle life.
 Their most notable advantage is resistance to over-discharge that can damage other battery types.
 Gels have an internal self-discharge rate less than 1 percent per month, so they can be stored for long periods without being recharged.
 And because they aren't prone to develop life-shortening plate sulfation when left uncharged, they are a good choice for boaters who often forget to recharge batteries promptly after use.

 Gel batteries show their dark side when it comes to price and recharging.
 They generally cost more than other battery types with the same RC and MCA ratings.
 Most manufacturers recommend charging them to at least 13.8 volts, but no more than 14.1 volts.
 Standard marine battery chargers routinely reach higher voltages, so chargers designed to include gel batteries or those with a gel setting must be used.